The 7 best cat toys 2024, tried and tested by our feline friends

 Why do cats put toys in water?

 Every now and then, you may wander over to your cat's bowl and find a toy bobbing in the water.
 Sometimes, you may even find one in the toilet.
 But why?
-“The reason is unknown but there are a few theories,” says Daniel Warren-Cummings, Cats Protection’s Central Behaviour Officer.
+“The reason is unknown but there are a few theories,” says Daniel Warren-Cummings, Cats Protection’s Central Behavior Officer.

 “Some cats may drop their toys into their water bowls in order to fish them out as their own form of playing.
-Other cats may have been reinforced for the behaviour and thus it becomes a learnt pattern.
+Other cats may have been reinforced for the behavior and thus it becomes a learned pattern.
 As long as the toy being in, or near, the bowl is not deterring the cat from drinking the water, there’s nothing to be concerned about and owners should just enjoy watching their weird and wonderful cats.”